SC junks Rana Ayyub's plea challenging Ghaziabad court summons against her in PMLA case | www.lokmattimes.com

 SC junks Rana Ayyub's plea challenging Ghaziabad court summons against her in PMLA case

-New Delhi, Feb 7 The Supreme Court on Tuesday dismissed a plea filed by journalist Rana Ayyub challenging ...
+New Delhi, Feb 7 The Supreme Court on Tuesday junked a plea by journalist Rana Ayyub challenging summonses ...

-New Delhi, Feb 7 The Supreme Court on Tuesday dismissed a plea filed by journalist Rana Ayyub challenging summonses issued by a special court in connection with a Prevention of Money Laundering Act (PMLA) case.
+New Delhi, Feb 7 The Supreme Court on Tuesday junked a plea by journalist Rana Ayyub challenging summonses issued by a special court in connection with a Prevention of Money Laundering Act (PMLA) case.

-A Bench of Justices V. Ramasubramanian and J.B.
-Pardiwala said that under Section 3 PMLA the place where any of the six activities are carried out and that is the place where offence of money laundering takes place and the question as to which is the place is a question of fact decided on evidence.
-"We leave it open to raise this issue before trial court.
-We are dismissing this petition," said the bench.
+A bench of Justices V. Ramasubramanian and J.B.
+Pardiwala said the question of jurisdiction can be raised during the trial to ascertain if the proceeds of crime were acquired over there.

+It said: "We are of the view that the issue of territorial jurisdiction cannot be decided in a writ petition, especially when there is a serious factual dispute about the place/places of commission of the offence.
+Hence, this question should be raised by the petitioner before the special court, since an answer to the same would depend upon evidence as to the places where any one or more of the processes or activities mentioned in Section 3 were carried out."

 During the hearing, the Enforcement Directorate had argued that Ayyub received money through a crowdfunding platform for the purpose of slum dwellers, Covid, and some work in Assam, however she diverted the money and used it for "personal enjoyment".